MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-existing-resource.md

 ## Connect to an existing Azure resource

-1. In Dynamics 365, go to one of the apps, and perform the following steps.
+1. In Dynamics 365, go to one of the admin apps, and perform the following steps.
    ### [Customer Service admin center](#tab/customerserviceadmincenter)

     1. In the site map, select **Channels** in **Customer support**.
 The **Channels** page appears.